Collaborating with Machines

 We sit.
 This coffee shop is basic in a charming way.
 Think light-toned wooden tables, an assortment of low-maintenance plants, and walls meshed in permanent marker text written by past customers as if the shop is wearing its own history.

-At the event, it was clear that Michal has a contagious enthusiasm for all types of art and real passion for people.
+At the event, it was clear that Michał has a contagious enthusiasm for all types of art and a real passion for people.
 Conversations after each lecture confirmed he’s someone who (really) listens to others when they talk, and who means the questions he asks because he genuinely wants to know the answer.

 M3